Houston Cease and Desist Letter Attorneys

 If your letter is ignored, the next step is to file a lawsuit and ask the courts for a temporary restraining order to stop the prohibited activity immediately and prevent further damage to your business and reputation.
 You can also pursue financial damages or other remedies to repair the damage done to your business by the defendant.

-Your attorney will also counsel you to avoid retaliating after receiving a demand letter, such as taking your grievances to social media.
-Any response can be “discoverable”, meaning it can used as evidence against you should the matter end up in litigation.
+Never attempt to respond or retaliate against a cease and desist letter without legal guidance.
+Any response, such as taking your grievances to social media, can be “discoverable” – meaning it can be used as evidence against you should the matter end up in litigation.

 Why Choose Our Team?